Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Discussion

-Several other clusters of different ages have a large percentage of their segregated stars doing so but at lower values of $\Lambda_{MSR}\approx 1.4-2.0$.
-What makes dynamical segregation more intense on the few most massive stars or less intense but affecting a larger proportion of such stars, may depend on many factors, including the number of stars in the cluster, the total mass of the cluster, and how massive is the highest mass of the cluster.
+In a cluster that is old enough, dynamical mass segregation will occur regardless of the initial degree of segregation.
+The longer dynamical mass segregation operates, the more effective it becomes at concentrating the most massive stars, with the effect acting more rapidly on higher-mass members \citep{zwart2010}.
+Our results support this conclusion.
+For the sample studied, the mass of the most massive stars appears to be the dominant factor controlling the strength of mass segregation, while increasing dynamical times allow the segregation signature to extend toward progressively lower-mass stars, albeit with reduced intensity.

-A final comment on these results is that the selected sample of fifteen clusters out of 370 available from \citepaperInospace, was chosen for looking not too stretched in 3D space, due to {\it Gaia} parallax uncertainties.
+A final comment on our results is that the selected sample of fifteen clusters out of 370 available from \citet{alfonso2024}, was chosen because they looked not too stretched in 3D space, due to {\it Gaia} parallax uncertainties.
 Theoretically, the MST approach to mass segregation could overcome this effect and still be able to measure segregation if present, despite the obvious deformation in the shape of the cluster.
-Here, we have tested MST works in the more nominal-looking ones.
-The trends found with age may be the result of the limited sample used, but overall, our findings do not contradict what is qualitatively expected for both mass segregation and binary star population evolution with age.
+Here, we have tested that MST works in the more nominal-looking ones.
+Overall, our findings do not contradict what is qualitatively expected for mass segregation.